 Individuals can underestimate the gains from working while on claim, for instance because they think that they would lose all their labor earnings or their unemployment benefits if they were working while on claim.
-For these individuals, our model shows that the provision of information is equivalent to the announcement of a drop in the dynamic marginal tax rate, which should boost part-time unemployment.
+For these individuals, whose "default" tax rate is above the actual tax rate, the provision of information is equivalent to the announcement of a drop in the marginal tax rate, which should, according to our model, boost part-time unemployment.
+Note that for those who did not use the scheme before the informational treatment simply because they were not aware that it existed, the "default" rate can be interpreted as being equal to one, since they thought that is was not possible to work while on claim before getting the information from our treatment.